Petrus

 For someone comparing traditional tables in Paris, the next booking should be based on the occasion, schedule, price comfort.
 Petrus works when the table wants a smart-casual restaurant serving traditional cuisine.
 Diners comparing other options can also look at Phébé, Caves Pétrissans, or Le Pergolèse.

 The main caution is ambition mismatch.
 Do not book Petrus on the assumption that it offers a specific tasting-menu format, counter setup, named signature sequence, or chef-led concept unless you have confirmed that directly.
-The verified signals point to traditional cuisine, €€€ pricing, Michelin Plate recognition.
+Its offerings are traditional cuisine, €€€ pricing, Michelin Plate recognition.

 Who should choose it over other Paris traditional tables

 Petrus makes the strongest case for diners who want traditional cuisine in Paris at a €€€ price tier.
-Against Jacques Faussat, the decision should be practical: compare the current menu, availability, the kind of evening you want rather than assuming a specific difference that is not verified here.
+Against Jacques Faussat, the decision should be practical: compare the current menu, availability, the kind of evening you want rather than assuming a specific difference without checking.

 Compared with broader Paris dining options, this is a clearly categorized traditional restaurant rather than a vague all-purpose pick.
 Its hours make it workable for weekday lunch or dinner, Saturday dining from midday through the evening, not for Sunday plans.
 The smart-casual dress code also helps set expectations before booking.